emer/axon/README.md

 ![XCAL DWt Function](fig_xcal_dwt_fun.png?raw=true "The XCAL dWt function, showing direction and magnitude of synaptic weight changes dWt as a function of the short-term average activity of the sending neuron *x* times the receiving neuron *y*.
 This quantity is a simple mathematical approximation to the level of postsynaptic Ca++, reflecting the dependence of the NMDA channel on both sending and receiving neural activity.
 This function was extracted directly from the detailed biophysical Urakubo et al. 2008 model, by fitting a piecewise linear function to the synaptic weight change behavior that emerges from it as a function of a wide range of sending and receiving spiking patterns.")

-Learning is based on running-averages of activation variables, parameterized in the `leabra.Layer.Learn` `LearnParams` field, mostly implemented in the `leabra/learn.go` file.
+Learning is based on running-averages of activation variables, parameterized in the `axon.Layer.Learn` `LearnParams` field, mostly implemented in the `axon/learn.go` file.

 * **Running averages** computed continuously every cycle, and note the compounding form.
 Tau params in `LrnActAvgParams`:
     + `AvgSS += (1 / SSTau) * (Act - AvgSS)`